 1. Phishing

 While the tactics are deceptively simple, phishing prevention is remarkably hard.
-That’s because so much of the weight of protecting against phishing falls on your users.
+That’s because so much of the weight of protecting against a phishing attack falls on your users.
 Worse still, many phishing emails look surprisingly legitimate.
 And when your users consist primarily of weary students and overworked teachers, you can’t expect them to see through phishing emails 100% of the time.

 Example